What is NAS?

 Solution 2: Effortlessly Backup NAS to Google Drive with MultCloud

 In addition to the above backup method, there is a more convenient way, that is to use MultCloud for backup.
 It is a multiple cloud storage manager with three useful functions: “Cloud Sync”, “Cloud Backup”, “Cloud Transfer” and “Remote Upload”.

-In addition, MultCloud supports a variety of cloud drives and file transfer protocols, including Google Drive, G Suite, Dropbox, Dropbox for Business, OneDrive, OneDrive for Business, MEGA, pCloud, FTP and WebDav.
+In addition, MultCloud supports a variety of cloud drives and file transfer protocols, including Google Drive, iCloud Drive, Dropbox, Dropbox for Business, OneDrive, OneDrive for Business, MEGA, pCloud, FTP, and WebDAV.
 Of course, it also includes NAS.

 Compared with Synology Sync, MultCloud has the following advantages:

 - File version control: When using "Cloud Backup" to back up files, you can view all the backup versions.
 If you want to restore to the previous version, you can directly find the corresponding backup task in the "Task List" to restore.

 With MultCloud, you can use "Cloud Backup" to easily backup NAS to Google Drive.

 Step 1: Open the MultCloud homepage, then fill in the email address and password to register an account.
 You can also sign in directly with your Google or Facebook account.